 Gabrielle Applebury has her Master's Degree in Marriage and Family Therapy with specialties in trauma, parentified adults, and communication.
-She currently works at Journey PTSD Centers, a facility that holistically treats individuals, couples and families who have experienced trauma.
+She previously worked at Journey PTSD Centers, a facility that holistically treats individuals, couples and families who have experienced trauma.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR), as well as Equine Assisted Psychotherapy.
-She is also a freelance writer who focuses on parenting, sexuality, the brain-body connection, pet wellness, mental health, relationships, and writing how-tos.
+She currently works at Mend, a startup company that helps people work through breakups and heartbreak.
+There, she acts as a mental health consultant and writes podcast scripts that focus on self care, sexuality, the brain-body connection, and healthy relationships.
+She is also a freelance writer who focuses on parenting, pet wellness, mental health, relationships, and writing how-tos.
 She is on the board of an all-species rescue, Ferdinand's Familia, and is currently developing their therapeutic program.

 Gabrielle has a wide array of experience in the mental health field.
 She worked at the Sexual Assault and Domestic Violence Center for two years, answering the crisis line and assisting walk in clients.
 She also worked with children at the 1736 Family Crisis Center, providing psycho-education, and trauma centered recovery activities.